-If it is a styling issue we can end up with a slew of custom CSS trying to target just one single element.
+If it is a styling issue, we can end up with a slew of custom CSS trying to target just one element.

 This can be very frustrating for the site owner.
-If they were interested in the ease-of-use features and the advantages of not needing a developer to work with these tools, they probably would not have hired us.
+They probably would not have hired us if they were interested in the ease-of-use features and the advantages of not needing a developer to work with these tools.

-Most of our clients hire us to maintain their sites, customize them, and basically come up with a way of meeting their requests….
-They don’t like to be told “no”.
+Most of our clients hire us to maintain their sites, customize them, and come up with a way of meeting their requests….
+They don’t like to be told “no.”

 In other words, it is not uncommon for us to run into situations where we could easily accommodate a client’s request in a WordPress site that did not use such a page editor.

 Despite their vast benefits, visual editors can cause performance issues in websites.

 As mentioned earlier, their excessive HTML markup might lead to bloated code, potentially slowing down the website.
 Slow-loading websites provide a poor user experience and can deter potential visitors, leading to higher bounce rates.

 Using multiple plugins for enhanced functionality, though advantageous, can also cause performance issues.
 Each plugin adds to the complexity of the website and can increase load times if not properly optimized.

 Also, websites created using visual editors may face compatibility issues with certain browsers, affecting the performance and potentially limiting the site’s reach.

 Lastly, while the drag-and-drop feature simplifies the design process, it can sometimes lead to layout issues on different devices.